giannidsp/Tappy-Plane/README.md

 # Tappy-Plane
-Mobile endless game made in Unity
+Mobile endless game made in Unity.

+Game made with the purpose of making a tutorial project.

+Intructions: to play just press space and survive.